Accommodation, Food & Drink

 Food & Drink

-Alexandra is known as the hottest, driest and coldest town in New Zealand, and it is because of those extremes that Alexandra, in Central Otago, is a popular destination for national and international visitors.
-Whether it be during the heat of summer or the cold, crisp winter days, Alexandra has four distinct seasons and is a unique place to visit at any time of the year.
-Born in the goldrush era, there are many examples of the town’s history on display at Central Stories Museum and Art Gallery.
-Visitors can enjoy the many eateries, wineries, parks, artist’s studios the golf course, swimming pool and many other sports facilities Alexandra has on offer.
+Alexandra is known as the hottest, driest and coldest town in New Zealand, with those extremes making it a popular destination for national and international visitors.
+Marked by the heat of summer or cold, crisp winter days, Alexandra has four distinct seasons and is a unique place to visit at any time of the year.
+Born out of the goldrush era, the town’s history is on display at Central Stories Museum and Art Gallery (Centennial Avenue).
+Visitors can enjoy the many eateries, wineries, parks, artists' studios , golf course, swimming pool, ice skating rink and many other sporting facilities on offer.
 And if you enjoy getting out into the wide, open spaces, there are many opportunities for recreation including boating, swimming, fishing or exploring the hills and valleys by foot, mountainbike or four-wheel drive.
 Several Public Toilets are in the town.